2024-2025 ROC Optica Speaker Series: Benjamin Moon, University of Rochester

 Parking and location

-The talk will be held in the Room 101 of Goergen Hall (Institute of Optics, 480 Intercampus Drive).
+The talk will be held in the Room 104 of Hoyt Hall (UR River Campus).
 Parking is available in the lot across the street in Intercampus Drive Lot, and is free for talk attendees (no pass needed).

 There will not be a pre-talk dinner for this event.